 In addition, a primary dealer will be required to apply its internal customer identification program and due diligence procedures ("Know Your Customer" program) to each borrower and represent that each borrower is eligible.
-A primary dealer will be required to provide the New York Fed with information sufficient to describe the dealer's customer risk assessment methodology.
+A primary dealer will be required to provide the New York Fed with information sufficient to describe the dealer's customer risk assessment methodology prior to participation in the program.
+In addition, the New York Fed is developing an on-site inspection program to carry out its inspection rights under the MLSA.

-All primary dealers planning to participate in the TALF should review the TALF Borrower Eligibility and FRBNY Due Diligence Policy and should contact the New York Fed Compliance Function at talf.compliance@ny.frb.org for further guidance.
+All primary dealers planning to participate in the TALF should review the TALF Borrower Eligibility and New York Fed Due Diligence Policy and should contact the New York Fed Compliance Function at talf.compliance@ny.frb.org for further guidance.

 What additional responsibilities does a primary dealer that is an underwriter of an issue of asset-backed securities have under section 10.1(d) of the MLSA?
 While primary dealers generally do not have responsibility for the accuracy of disclosure contained in the offering materials, section 10.1(d) of the MLSA makes an exception for primary dealers acting as underwriters.
 Under section 10.1(d), a primary dealer that acts as underwriter for an ABS issue represents that no information contained in the ABS' offering materials furnished by it is untrue as to any material fact, or omits any material fact.
 The intention is that the underwriter's representation under Section 10.1(d) of the MLSA as to the offering materials, taken together with the "reasonable care" standard of liability under Section 17.0, would impose a duty as to this disclosure coextensive with the underwriter's legal obligations under the federal securities laws.
 If, on the date offering materials were delivered to the New York Fed or its custodian, the issuance and distribution of the securities have been completed so that the primary dealer is no longer acting as underwriter of the issuance, section 10.1(d) imposes no incremental duty on the primary dealer to "bring down" the underwriter's due diligence to such date.

-What constitutes "reasonable care" on the part of a primary dealer in confirming the accuracy of the representation as to eligibility of collateral for TALF loans?
+What constitutes "reasonable care" on the part of a

+primary dealer in confirming the accuracy of the representation as to eligibility of collateral for TALF loans?